Royal-lobster/Messagelooper/README.md

 # Message Looper (Only For Windows)
-With this program you can loop messages many times Wether on whatsapp, Messenger or any platform.
+With this program you can loop messages many times wether on whatsapp, Messenger or any platform.

 <p align="center">